astrolamb-gaming/VS-Code-MAST-Extension/README.md

 	* Checks if labels are defined, and defined properly
 	* Checks for proper route label usage
 	* Proper f-string usage
-* Autocompletion for functions within the sbs and sbs_utils packages
+* Autocompletion for applicable functions within the sbs and sbs_utils packages
+	* sbs package
+	* scatter package
+	* faces package
+	* sbs_utils/procedural
-* Autocompletion for variables etc in current file
+* Autocompletion for variables etc in current file and files in scope
-* Autocompletion based on files in scope
+* Autocompletion for labels in current file and files in scope
 * Function signature information (i.e. notes on argument types)
+* Checks for module versions
+	* Can update all to latest version, or manually update
+* Checks or root artemis directory existence - most functionality requires the opened folder to be in the artemis mission directory

 ## Requirements